thomaspurk/python-dl-examples/README.md

-# python-dl-examples
+# Python Deep Learning Examples
-A collection of Jupyter Notebooks (Google Colab) that demonstrate common deep learning Python packages and modules.
+A collection of Jupyter Notebooks (Google Colab) that demonstrate common machine learning techniques in Python.